-Rush University requires students to be covered by a health plan in order to promote health and well being while protecting the individual from undue financial hardship that a medical emergency could cause.
+Rush University requires students to be covered by a health plan in order to promote health and well-being while protecting the individual from undue financial hardship that a medical emergency could cause.
 To that end, students enrolled in degree programs are eligible for the student health insurance plan offered by Academic Health Plans unless they show proof of coverage under a similar plan.

 This plan allows students to choose a primary care physician from a large list of members of the Preferred Provider Plan (PPO) in the Greater Chicago area.
-Details of the plan are available online at the Rush University Information for Students homepage.
+Details of the plan are available online at the Rush University Information for Students home page

 By using Rush University health insurance, medical students should experience an enhanced level of service and minimal billing problems, with a $20 fee per office visit ($40 fee for specialist office visits).
 This will provide the type of "Student Health Service" with which most students are familiar.
 Additionally, all Rush Medical College students are covered under a blood and bodily fluids exposure rider.
 This works as a supplemental policy to any health insurance to cover treatment or medications necessary as the result of a needle stick, splash or potentially contagious diseases exposure.
 Together with the basic Rush University health insurance policy, the rider will completely cover prophylactic medications or injections.
-Included with the health insurance is a vision benefit.

 Dental insurance is available and optional.
 Open enrollment in the plan occurs every fall term.
 The plan is with Aetna and is a DMO.
-Included with the dental coverage is a vision insurance benefit.

-Monthly rates for the 2013 - 14 academic year are:
+Dental Insurance Monthly rates for the 2015-16 academic year are: